hashicorp/terraform-provider-azurerm/website/docs/r/dev_center_project.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Dev Center Project.

-* `dev_center_uri` - The URI of the Dev Center resource this project is associated with.

 ---